TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Nineveh.md

 <br />

-This path seems to be really interesting.
+This path appears to be quite interesting.

-But if we access it, there is only an image:
+However, when accessed, it only displays an image:

 <br />